Lebothegizebo/Factorio-Bad-Apple/readme.md

 4: Connect memory to a clock by connecting: Clock Output (Green wire) (Output must be as F) -> Back of memory decider combinator (Green Wire)
 5: Connect memory to the decoder by connecting: Front of any memory decider combinator (Red Wire) -> Back of any arthimitic combinator (Red Wire)
+    IF USING FULL COLOUR MODE:
+        Connect memory to the lamps directly instead using a Red Wire

 IF YOU CHANGE VIDEOS YOU MUST START FROM STEP ONE AGAIN!!
 OR THE DISPLAY WILL NOT WORK PROPERLY.